An Overview of Driving on a Suspended License in Maryland

 What can I do if I need to drive?

 Depending on the circumstances under which your license was suspended, there may be some options available to you.
-If your license was suspended due to an accumulation of points resulting from a drug or alcohol related driving offense, you may be able to obtain a restricted license from the MVA by participating in the Ignition Interlock Program.
+If your license was suspended due to an accumulation of points resulting from a drug or alcohol-related driving offense, you may be able to obtain a restricted license from the MVA by participating in the Ignition Interlock Program.

 Ignition Interlock Program and License Modification

 If you are convicted of certain alcohol-related driving offenses, you may be permitted to participate in Maryland’s Ignition Interlock Program.
 The interlock program works by having the driver get a device installed in the vehicle that requires the driver to provide a breath sample periodically while driving.
 The vehicle will not operate if the driver is above the permissible threshold.
-The interlock program is available to those people are not otherwise eligible to receive a modified or restricted license.
+The interlock program is available to those people who are not otherwise eligible to receive a modified or restricted license.
 This generally applies when the individual has tested at an alcohol level in excess of 0.15 BAC or has refused to take the test.
-An individual eligible for interlock, but who fails to have the device installed, will have their license suspended.
+An individual eligible for interlock, but who fails to have the device installed will have their license suspended.

-If the individual’s blood alcohol level is between .08 and .15, and the individual has not had an alcohol related suspension, or conviction, within the previous five years, the individual may receive a modified or restricted license during the suspension period.
+If the individual’s blood alcohol level is between .08 and .15, and the individual has not had an alcohol related suspension, or conviction within the previous five years, the individual may receive a modified or restricted license during the suspension period.
 In order to obtain a restricted license, the individual needs to show that he must drive to get to work, school, to obtain healthcare, or to get to an alcohol treatment or education program.
 The licensee must also show that he or she has no alternative means of transportation to or from the licensee’s place of employment, healthcare provider, or school.

-In addition to a suspension following conviction of certain alcohol related offenses, drivers face a potential suspension of their license if they refuse to submit to a chemical test for intoxication at the time of a stop, or if their BAC is above the legal limit when stopped.
+In addition to a suspension following conviction of certain alcohol-related offenses, drivers face a potential suspension of their license if they refuse to submit to a chemical test for intoxication at the time of a stop or if their BAC is above the legal limit when stopped.

-In some cases, a person may elect to participate in the interlock program rather than have their license suspended, without a hearing.
-In order to be eligible, the person must meet the following requirements: (1) the person’s driver’s license is not currently suspended, revoked, cancelled or refused; (2) the violation did not arise out of circumstances that involved the death of; or serious injury to, another person; (3) the person surrenders a valid Maryland driver’s license or signs a statement certifying that the driver’s license is no longer in their possession; and (4) the person elects, in writing, within the time requirements for requesting a hearing, to meet the ignition interlock system requirements, for one year.
+In some cases, a person may elect to participate in the interlock program rather than have their license suspended without a hearing.
+In order to be eligible, the person must meet the following requirements: (1) the person’s driver’s license is not currently suspended, revoked, canceled or refused; (2) the violation did not arise out of circumstances that involved the death of; or serious injury to, another person; (3) the person surrenders a valid Maryland driver’s license or signs a statement certifying that the driver’s license is no longer in their possession; and (4) the person elects, in writing, within the time requirements for requesting a hearing, to meet the ignition interlock system requirements, for one year.

 If an individual obtain a modified license based on participation in the ignition interlock program, but fails to successfully complete the program, the MVA will suspend the license for the full period applicable to the underlying violation.
 The individual is entitled to an administrative hearing prior to the suspension and will receive a notice to that effect, by mail.
 If a hearing is requested, the suspension will not take effect until after the hearing takes place.